dgatf/Sensor_Config_Frsky/README.md

 # Change Frsky sensor Id

-Lua script (ported from erskyTx.
-Thanks to MikeB) to change Frsky sensor id from the radio
+Lua script to change Frsky sensor id from the radio (ported from erskyTx.
+Thanks to MikeB)

 This is a one-time script.
 Copy the file chgId.lua to SCRIPTS folder in the sdcard and execute as one-time script from SD-CARD screen (long press and Execute).
-It can be executed also as telemetry script (only Taranis) if copied to TELEMETRY folder and assigned to a model's telemetry screen but this is discouraged
+It can be executed also as telemetry script (only Taranis) if copied to TELEMETRY folder and assigned to a model's telemetry screen

 - Connect the sensors to receiver smartport (does not work with the smartport on the radio)
 - Multiple sensors can be connected.
 Do not connect more than one sensor per type (e.g. two FLVSS) or both will change to the same sensor id